j-f1/tailproxy/README.md

 ### Funnel

+> **Warning**: Tailproxy is relatively safe because it’s only accessible from devices you control.
+However, Funnel allows anyone from the Internet to talk to your server.
+That means you have to worry about both the security of Tailproxy and of your server.
+I don’t know about you, but I don’t really know what I’m doing so besides the inherent safety of Go and the relative simplicity of my code I can’t guarantee that there aren’t any security issues.
+Use Funnel at your own risk.

 You can optionally make the service behind tailproxy publicly accessible using [Tailscale Funnel](https://tailscale.com/kb/1223/tailscale-funnel/) (`--funnel` in the CLI or `TAILPROXY_FUNNEL_MODE` as an environment variable).
 The following values are allowed:

 - `off` (default): No Funnel support.
-The proxy will only listen on the Tailscale network.
+The proxy will only listen on your tailnet.
-- `on`: The proxy will listen on both the Tailscale network and the public internet.
+- `on`: The proxy will listen on both your tailnet and the public internet.
-- `only`: The proxy will listen for requests on the public internet.
-Requests to the Tailscale network will not be accepted.
+- `only`: The proxy will listen for requests only on the public internet.
+Requests on your tailnet will not be accepted.

 Note that you’ll have to enable Funnel for your tailnet, and make sure that the tailproxy node has the `funnel` attribute in `nodeAttrs`.
-Funnel handles the TLS termination, so the HTTPS mode will be ignored for connections coming from Funnel.
+Funnel handles the TLS termination, so the HTTPS config option will be ignored for connections coming from Funnel.

 ### Debugging/Profiling